-Someday our children will read in history books about the Great Recession.
-They will discuss sub prime loans and bank bailouts during a backdrop of war on two fronts.
+Someday our children will read history books about the Great Recession.
+They will discuss subprime loans and bank bailouts during a backdrop of the war on two fronts.
 History has shown that when the financial markets suffer severe shocks, it can be years before the system functions smoothly again and resumes its place as the lifeblood of a robust and expanding economy.
 While I do not want to dwell on such negative and depressing financial statistics, it does frame our time and the work we must do.

 In this great work, we look to many sources for inspiration and drive.
 Sometimes our greatest inspiration comes from the great deeds of our ancestors.
 As I have suggested, Abraham Lincoln steered America through the most profound moral crisis in our history and the bloodiest war.
 His leadership defined what it meant to be American.